+Flowering dogwoods are understory trees in the wild and are an excellent choice for shade plants in a landscape.
 'Cherokee Chief' is one cultivar of flowering dogwood tree (Cornus florida 'Cherokee Chief').
-Its lower branches have a horizontal branching pattern, which, in itself, lends interest to your landscape design.
-This flowering dogwood grows to a height of 20-25 feet and spreads 12-15 feet.
+Its lower branches have a horizontal branching pattern, lending interest to any landscape design.
+This flowering dogwood grows to a height of 20 to 25 feet and spreads 12 to 15 feet.

 Cherokee Chief dogwood puts out rosy-red blooms in spring, while its fall foliage is a red color with hints of bronze.
 Other types of Cornus florida have flowers that are white or pink.
-Grow Cherokee Chief in USDA planting zones 5-8.
-Understory trees in the wild, flowering dogwoods are an excellent choice for shade plants in the landscape.
+Grow Cherokee Chief in USDA plant hardiness zones 5 through 8.

 Eastern or "Canadian" hemlocks (Tsuga canadensis) are shade plants that do not tolerate heavy winds, heavy clay soil, or drought.
 Hemlocks are best known as forest trees that reach enormous heights (60 feet or more).
 But if pruned faithfully, they can be maintained at the height you desire.
 A properly pruned row of hemlocks can even form a dense and attractive privacy hedge.
 Hemlock is hardy to zone 3.

 Shade-tolerant red osier dogwood (Cornus sericea 'Allemans') blossoms in white in mid-spring.
-But it is really not about the flowers with this plant, which can mature to a height of as much as 10 feet (and to a width of about the same).
+But it is really not about the flowers with this plant, which can mature to a height of as much as 10 feet and to a similar width.

 What follows the flowers is more interesting: the white fruit.
-But even the berries take a backseat to what red osier dogwood is really all about: namely, its red bark.
-Grow it in hardiness zones 3-8.
+And even these berries take a backseat to what red osier dogwood is really all about; namely, its red bark.
+Grow it in hardiness zones 3 through 8.
 A similar plant is red twig dogwood.
 While both tolerate shade, you will get more of the red color by giving them more sunlight.

-Impatiens (Impatiens wallerana) has been at or near the top of the list for annual gardening plants in the U. S. for some time now, due to its ability to bloom continually, and to do so in shady conditions.
-Impatiens grows to 6-24 inches tall, depending on the variety.
-This shade-loving plant comes in various shades of pink, rose, red, lilac, purple, orange and white.
+Impatiens (Impatiens wallerana) has been one of the most popular annual gardening plants in the U. S. for some time now, due to its ability to bloom continually, including in shady conditions.
+Impatiens grow to 6 to 24 inches tall, depending on the variety.
+This shade-loving plant comes in various shades of pink, rose, red, lilac, purple, orange, and white.

 Not only does deadnettle love shade, but once established, it is also drought-tolerant, making it an ideal plant for rock gardens located in a shady spot.
 Just give it a soil with good drainage and let it go!
 It can be invasive in some regions, however.

 Vinca minor vine, the perennial ground cover with the cute common name of "periwinkle flower," is widely used as a ground cover in areas where lawn grasses just will not work.
-Grown in zones 4-8, Vinca minor vine requires good drainage.
-This shade-loving ground cover has traditionally been planted under large trees, where the homeowner's choice of lawn grass would quickly have given up, deprived of sufficient light.
+Grown in zones 4 through 8, Vinca minor vine requires good drainage.
+This shade-loving ground cover has traditionally been planted under large trees, where most lawn grasses would quickly have given up due to insufficient light.

-Vinca minor vine is a short plant, like the deadnettle mentioned earlier, growing only 3-6 inches off the ground, but its trailing stems with evergreen leaves spread up to 18 inches.
+Vinca minor vine is a short plant, growing only 3 to 6 inches off the ground, but its trailing stems with evergreen leaves spread up to 18 inches.
 The stems root at the nodes as they creep along the ground and spread rapidly to form an attractive ground cover.
 Vinca minor vine puts out those bluish-lavender periwinkle flowers in spring and may bloom a bit more here and there during the summer.

 Be forewarned: Periwinkle flower is another invasive plant.
-If the invasiveness of deadnettle or of Vinca minor bothers you, use hosta plants, instead.
+If this may be a problem, use hosta plants instead.

 A more versatile vine for shade is climbing hydrangea (Hydrangea anomala ssp. petiolaris).
-It, too can be used as a ground cover.
+It too can be used as a ground cover.
 But it is a much larger plant than Vinca minor, and it has a greater number of uses.
 For example, some owners of brick homes grow it up against their house walls.
-It is suitable for zones 4-7.
+It is suitable for zones 4 through 7.

-Northern Sea oats (Chasmanthium latifolium) grows 24-36 inches high in loose clumps of green foliage.
+Northern Sea oat grass (Chasmanthium latifolium) grows 24 to 36 inches high in loose clumps of green foliage.
 Its name comes from its seed pods, which look like oats.
 This shade-tolerant ornamental grass is cold-hardy to zone 5.

 Fine fescue lawn grass seeds often come in bags mixed with Kentucky bluegrass.
-Buy any lawn-seed mixture labeled "for shade," which includes fine fescues such as hard, chewing, and creeping red fescue.
-At least 80% should be fine fescue grasses.
-This shade-tolerant lawn grass grows in zones 3-8.
-An alternative is the new and improved class of tall fescue grasses known as "turf type" tall fescues.
+Buy any lawn-seed mixture labeled "for shade," which will include fine fescues, such as hard, chewing, and creeping red fescue.
+At least 80 percent should be fine fescue grasses.
+This shade-tolerant lawn grass grows in zones 3 through 8.
+An alternative is the new and improved class of tall fescue grasses known as "turf-type" tall fescues.

-On the other hand, fescues do not want to be in excessively wet soil either, so you would not want to plant them in an area that stays wet all of the time.
-You need to strike a balance between good drainage and water retention, and applying compost will help you achieve this balance.
+At the same time, fescues do not want to be in excessively wet soil, so you should not plant them in areas that stay wet all of the time.
+Applying compost helps strike a balance between good drainage and water retention.